 (16) CCOs shall coordinate with Community Emergency Service Agencies, including but not limited to police, courts, juvenile justice, corrections, LMHAs, and CMHPs, to promote an appropriate response to members experiencing behavioral health crises and to prevent inappropriate use of the emergency department or jails.

-(17) CCOs shall perform care coordination in a manner that is trauma-informed and culturally responsive, as those terms are defined in OAR 410-141-3500.
+(17) CCOs shall perform care coordination in a manner that is trauma-informed, culturally responsive, and which promotes dignity for individuals with disabilities or chronic conditions, as those terms are defined in OAR 410-141-3500.

 (18) CCOs shall implement at least one outcome measure tool for care coordination services at the ICC Care Coordination level.
 CCOs shall collaborate with the Authority to develop statewide standards for care coordination and ICC.